Neltume: Assault on carabineros station (1973)

 After hearing the news about the 11 September coup MRC (Spanish acronym for Revolutionary Campesino Movement), a group formed with help of MIR, decided to take actions against the police station in Neltume as a first step to defend the Unidad Popular government.
 The idea of the MRC was to take control of the building, have the police to surrender, making them join the revolt and seize any weapons to be found there.
 People from MCR gathered all weapons they could find, four rifles and some shotguns, and prepared dozens of molotov cocktails and home-made grenades.
 The assault was launched at 02.00 in the night, September 12.
 The attackers were between 60 and 80 men.

 Jorge Durán Delgado, a former MIR militant that was 19 years old when he participated in the assault on the police station, remembers these moments: "Pepe shouted at them to surrender, to not fear for the lives.
 To [surrender and] fight together with us to defend to government of Allende" Benito Carrasco Riffo, by then commandant of the police station, said that they shouted back: "We don't surrender, carabineros does not surrender mierda!"

 The four carabineros inside the police station had two SIG automatic rifles and two carabines with which they answered the fire from the MRC.
-The police station was a rustic tree building but was enough to resist the weak firepower of the assailants, and rain prevented the Molotov cocktails to put the structure on fire.
+The police station was a rustic wooden building, but was enough to resist the weak firepower of the assailants, and rain prevented the Molotov cocktails to put the structure on fire.
 Inside the police station were also the wives and children of the carabineros.
 Corporal Juan Campos in the police station asked for help to the police station in Choshuenco some 20 km west and shouted desperately though the radio: "Send the aerial cavalry!"

 At around 03.00 a reinforcement of four carabineros arrived on a pickup truck.
 These reinforcements erroneously fired at carabineros at first, and by the time they had arrived, the attack was almost over and the MCR people had retired.